orinoren/coupon-system/client/react-training/src/componets/admin-operations-components/README.md

 2. all companies or customers show in a form of one container that hold every company or customer data in seperate box.

-3. `utils` folder contains methods that are used in admin-operations main component